 Add some potatoes and a little bit of tasty melted cheese.
 Most cheeses contain an assortment of nutrients; such as calcium.
 Cheeses also contain protein, phosphorus, zinc, vitamin A and vitamin B12.

 To wash it down, gobble down some 100% fresh squeezed orange juice.
 I like it with pulp.
 When the pulp is there, you know you are getting it fresh-squeezed.
 You will benefit from high levels of vitamin C and vitamin D. Both vitamins are essential for your daily health!

 Eat Your Fruits and Veggies

 A side dish of your favorite fruits is highly recommended.
 How about some blueberries, which supports the skin, heart, fights cancer and provides more antioxidants to your body; strawberries, another cancer fighter, support the eyes and regulates blood pressure; grapes, the fiber, and potassium support your heart; and cantaloupe, which contains potassium, vitamins B1, B3, B6, and folate, as well as vitamin K, magnesium, and fiber.
 Place it over cottage cheese for a healthy antioxidant super fruit combination.
 Yummy.

 Coffee – The Most Misunderstood Drink for Your Health

 Your breakfast would not be complete without brewing a nice hot cup of coffee.
-Yes, coffee, one of the most misunderstood foods when it comes to the subject of health.
+Yes, coffee, one of the most misunderstood drinks when it comes to the subject of health.

 Just for starters, coffee can help reduce the potential of acquiring dementia and subsequently, Alzheimer’s Disease.
 It also protects against Parkinson’s Disease – the second most common neurodegenerative disease and its caffeine inducer also assists in strengthening the liver.
 Coffee is a benefactor in lowering the risk of Type II Diabetes.
 If that’s not enough to get your blood warming for coffee, it helps to burn fat and increases energy levels, due to the caffeine.
 Some of coffee’s nutrients are Riboflavin (Vitamin B2): Pantothenic Acid (Vitamin B5), Manganese, Potassium, Magnesium, and Niacin (B3).